-The SKOOKUM Festival is a new event that’s all about music, art and food.
-It takes place in Vancouver’s Stanley Park on the weekend of September 7-9, 2018.
+The SKOOKUM Festival was a one-time music festival featuring bands, art and food.
+It took place in Vancouver’s Stanley Park on September 7-9, 2018.

 SKOOKUM Festival at Stanley Park

-Launched in 2018, SKOOKUM is a music festival that promised to be world-class and unique in a number of ways.
+Launched in 2018, SKOOKUM was a music festival that promised to be world-class and unique in a number of ways.

-SKOOKUM is an urban festival taking place within the City of Vancouver and in one of the world’s most famous and beautiful parks.
-In addition to being a music festival, it’s also very much an event about food and art.
+SKOOKUM was an urban festival taking place within the City of Vancouver and in one of the world’s most famous and beautiful parks.
+In addition to being a music festival, it was also very much an event about food and art.

-The festival is also one-third Indigenous.
-Behind the scenes is a partnership of business, the city and Parks Board, but also local First Nations.
+The festival was also one-third Indigenous.
+Behind the scenes was a partnership of business, the city and Parks Board, but also local First Nations.

-Among artists and foods from other cultures, at SKOOKUM there will be Indigenous artists, Indigenous food and Indigenous musicians.
-The event also takes place on the traditional unceded territories of the local Musqueam, Squamish and Tsleil-Waututh First Nations.
+Among artists and foods from other cultures, at SKOOKUM there were Indigenous artists, Indigenous food and Indigenous musicians.
+The event also took place on the traditional unceded territories of the local Musqueam, Squamish and Tsleil-Waututh First Nations.

 Headliner bands at the event in 2018 included The Killers and Florence + The Machine.
 Participating Vancouver-based bands include favourites like Delhi 2 Dublin, the Boom Booms, the Matinée and Barney Bentall.

-SKOOKUM is brought to Vancouver by Brand Live, the people behind the no-longer-running Squamish Music Festival, which in 2015 was the largest outdoor music event in Western Canada.
+SKOOKUM was brought to Vancouver by Brand Live, the people behind the no-longer-running Squamish Music Festival, which in 2015 was the largest outdoor music event in Western Canada.

 In short, in its first year, despite some bad weather, SKOOKUM was, well, “skookum,” which in the Chinook language means “greatest, powerful and monstrously significant.”

 2018 Music Lineup

 The music lineup for SKOOKUM in 2018 over the course of the three days is listed below.

-(Note: Concert dates and other details are subject to change.)
+(Note: Concert dates and other details were subject to change.)